parnurzeal/gorequest/README.md

 resp, _ := client.Do(req)
 ```

 Compared to our GoRequest version, JSON is for sure a default.
-So, it turns to be just one simple line!:
+So, it turns out to be just one simple line!:

 ```
 resp, err := gorequest.Post("http://example.com").